 It’s good to open and close your thank you letter with an expression of gratitude.
 A closing thank you leaves your appreciation as the final thought.
 To finish out the last paragraph above, you might say:

 Thanks again for being such a loyal client!

 If you're writing to a new customer or someone you aren't particularly familiar with you should stick with a more formal closing like these and other business appropriate closings:

 If you’re friendly with the customer, you can be a little looser with your closing.
 Something like:

 Speak to you soon!

-As we mentioned earlier, there’s value in sending a handwritten note.
+Need more thank you note endings?
+Try these!
+As we mentioned earlier, there’s value in sending a handwritten note, whether personal or a professional thank you message.
 Their rarity in the modern world imbues them with a sincerity and a sense of connection that’s hard to match.